Becoming a VISTA Member

 Why should I join the NC Afterschool Corps?

 Because you care about educational inequity and creating opportunities for kids.
 Because you like volunteering and working with college students.
 Because you had fun being part of an afterschool or summer learning program.
 Because you are interested in “design-thinking” or adolescent development.
 Because you are looking for an intensive year-long service experience that will let you develop professional skills.
-Because high-quality afterschool programs make a big difference for kids and families, and you want to make a difference!
+Because high-quality afterschool programs make a big difference for youth and families, and you want to make a difference!

 Your primary work will involve organizational and program development, especially improving volunteer recruitment, resource development (fundraising and grant-writing), curriculum enhancement, and event management.
 VISTAs members do not provide “direct service,” so you will not have a role working directly with children as a afterschool caregiver or teacher.